kevingstanisz/algorithmspart1/README.md

 #### Challenges faced:
-- This assignment was not terribly difficult.
-One challange was understanding why using the twin will result in one board being solvable and one board being unsolvable.
-Another was not looking for the goal board when enqueuing the board but rather when the search node was being dequeued.
+- One challenge was understanding why the algorithm works.

 #### Missed points on: